webb/xml-schema-documentation-generator/README.md

     - `#json-schema`
 1. Each component is a single page.
 What we put on each page is TBD, as much detail as is useful, but no more.
 1. Graphviz images use maps for hotlinks to other component pages.

-## Future work

-### To do

-1. Format the pages to look good.
-1. Provide JSON Schema
-1. Provide RDF Schema
-1. Create landing pages for XML Schema types
-    - right now the XSD types just point into the XSD specification.
-    - We need to be able to see, e.g.,
-        - What attributes are of type xs:boolean?
-        - What simple types are extended from xs:string?
-1. Clarify (to the user) the difference between open and closed JSON schema.

-### Someday Maybe

-1. Include a set of files that augment the documentation for components.
-This might include, for example, specific examples of use of a component.
-That would be in a page within the hierarchy for the component, with a given name.
-1. Provide XML instance example
-1. Provide RDF instance example
-1. Provide JSON instance example

 ## Miscellaneous notes